prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 weight = 2
 +++

-This glossary offers brief definitions for many of the terms used throuhout the Ardour3 FLOSS Tutorial.
+This glossary offers brief definitions for many of the terms used throughout the Ardour 8 FLOSS Tutorial.

 **Aggregate Device** (macOS)
 : An Aggregate Device is one virtual soundcard made of two or more